cjjavellana/Multi-module-Kotlin-Gradle/README.md

 # Multi-module Kotlin Project with Gradle
 This application demonstrates how to structure a multi-module kotlin project with gradle.

-This is also a proof-of-concept demonstrate an application's capability to load extensions (or plugins) at runtime.
+This is also a proof-of-concept to demonstrate an application's capability to load extensions (or plugins) at runtime.

 ## Application Architecture